Boarding Program — A Saint Stanislaus Tradition Since 1854

 In the dorm and the school, Saint Stanislaus offers a variety of opportunities for prayer and worship: Sunday Eucharist, the Sacrament of Reconciliation, special prayer services, and night prayer.

-We do not expect students who profess a non-Catholic or non-Christian religion, to change your faith, but we do ask these students to join in Catholic expressions of faith with respectful attention.
+We do not expect students who profess a non-Catholic or non-Christian religion to change their faith, but we do ask these students to join in Catholic expressions of faith with respectful attention.
 We also encourage students of other faiths to find ways to give expression to their particular faith.

-The boarding faculty strives to nourish the development of each student through an emphasis on developing trusting and respectful relationship with adults and fellow students.
+The boarding faculty strives to nourish the development of each student through an emphasis on developing trusting and respectful relationships with adults and fellow students.

 We teach students the importance of building trust by being honest, by following rules as they are created for the overall good of everyone, by asking the necessary permissions, and by accepting the consequences of out-of-bounds behavior.
 In all situations, the boarding staff takes time to explain why certain behaviors help to build up sanctuary or why they harm it.

 Experience has shown that young men benefit greatly from being a part of a boarding program because they learn to be less self-centered through group living and being called to form a culture in the dormitory that nurtures the growth of all through positive behavior and being a positive influence on others.